 Norms for behavior have often been substituted for testable hypotheses about behavior.
 We do not propose to take a position on the moral question regarding what variables should enter into the individual’s utility function when he participates in social choice, nor do we propose to go further and explore the immensely difficult set of problems concerned with the ultimate philosophical implications of the utilitarian conception of human nature.
 As we conceive our task, it is primarily one of analysis.
 We know that one interpretation of human activity suggests that men do, in fact, seek to maximize individual utilities when they participate in political decisions and that individual utility functions differ.
-We propose to analyze the results of various choice-making rules on the basis of this behavioral assumption, and we do so independently of the moral censure that might or might not be placed on such individual self-seeking action. - James M. Buchanan, The Calculus of Consent: Logical Foundations of Constitutional Democracy.
+We propose to analyze the results of various choice-making rules on the basis of this behavioral assumption, and we do so independently of the moral censure that might or might not be placed on such individual self-seeking action. - James M. Buchanan, The Calculus of Consent: Logical Foundations of Constitutional Democracy.- 'Each person seeks mastery over a world of slaves,' Buchanan wrote in his 1975 book The Limits of Liberty.

 - Who is this guy Buchanan?